-In this first episode, Anthony Blanchard, maintenance manager in the machining sector at FMGC (44), a subsidiary of Farinia Group specialized in foundry, tells us about his professional career and shares his experience with Recognition of Prior Learning (RPL).
+In this first episode, Anthony Blanchard, machining maintenance manager in the foundry sector at FMGC (44), a subsidiary of Farinia Group specialized in foundry, tells us about his professional career and shares his experience with Recognition of Prior Learning (RPL).

 “How did you come to work in the industrial maintenance field?

-Anthony Blanchard: The question of my career path was first raised by a career advisor since my opportunities were relatively limited due to chaotic schooling.
+Anthony Blanchard, machining maintenance manager: The question of my career path was first raised by a career advisor since my opportunities were relatively limited due to chaotic schooling.
 After that, I finally decided to opt for a manual career, which was rather frowned upon back then.
 I obtained my professional qualification in industrial maintenance in 1990.

 I would have liked to pursue my career in order to obtain a high school diploma, but I couldn’t join a school.
 So I started working for 4 years, as a lathe operator, welder, butcher and even peeler in the food industry.
 In 1994, I chose to go back to maintenance, my first job.
 I joined a company that allowed me to join an apprenticeship center for 2 years.

-Can you briefly tell us about your various professional experiences?
+Can you tell us about your various professional experiences?

 From 1994 to 1999, I worked as an electromechanical at SBC Automation, a company specialized in the design of industrial machines.
 I was in charge to carry out preventive and corrective maintenance interventions for the pharmaceutical, agrifood industry, cardboard industries, etc.

 Then I worked as a maintenance technician from 1999 to 2002 at Méca Atlantique, that was specialized in precision mechanics and large dimension machining.
 I was responsible for the maintenance of all numerical control machines.